 The killing of the tsar was Narodnaya Volya’s most significant victory – but it did more harm than good.
 Most Russians were appalled at the murder of Alexander, who for all his faults was respected for his attempts at reform.

 Alexander’s eldest son and successor, Alexander III, pledged to reverse his father’s liberal reforms, blaming them for spawning anarchists and revolutionists.
 Members of the Narodnaya Volya were rounded up and executed.

-From the assassination of Alexander II came two decades of counter-reform, secret police activity and suppression of dissident political groups in Russia.
+From the assassination of Alexander II sprung two decades of counter-reform, secret police activity and suppression of dissident political groups in Russia.